ccibeekeoc42/DataStructuresAlgorithm_Master/README.md

      Space: O(n)
    ```

 5. [**Anagrams**] Write a function that takes in two strings and returns a boolean indicating whether both strings are anagrams or not.
-For example, the strings `monkeyswrite` and `newyorktimes` are anagrams so the function sgould return `True`.
+For example, the strings `monkeyswrite` and `newyorktimes` are anagrams so the function should return `True`.

    ```python
    def anagrams(s1, s2):